 An Invoke URL task is used to access third party services from Zoho SalesIQ via Connections.
 The Invoke URL task supports four HTTP methods, GET, POST, PUT, DELETE via connections.
-A sample invoke URL syntax is shown below.

 |url||The resource URL from the third party service used to perform various operations.||Mandatory|

 |type||HTTP Methods: GET | PUT | POST | DELETE||Mandatory|

 |parameters||To send additional params of the form data type in the request URL.||Optional|

 |headers||Headers are used to specify the request header parameters.||Optional|

 |connection||The name of the connection to be used.||Optional|

 Let us consider Twitter as the third party service integrated with Zoho SalesIQ.
 First create a connection with Twitter that lets you perform operations like searching, posting and reading tweets right from your chat window using the Invoke URL function.

 - Create the connection by choosing twitter from the pre-registered service and enter the Connection Name and declare the Use Credentials of Login User option.